jvitale/SIMKit/README.md

 ## Adding Events and Triggers

 Sometimes it is preferable to synchronize assets automatically rather then using fixed times.
 With SIMKit it is possible to do that.
-In order to do that we need to specify **events **and **triggers. **An event is a temporal situation, a change in the state of a certain asset or a composition of other events.
+In order to do that we need to specify **events** and **triggers**.
+An event is a temporal situation, a change in the state of a certain asset or a composition of other events.

 But first, let's have a step back.
 The assets have **different states**: `off`, `on`, `succeeded`, `failed`.
 An asset is off when it is not playing.
 It is on when the asset is currently playing but not yet succeeded or failed.
 It is succeeded when the `onSuccess` callback function is invoked, and failed when the `onFailed` callback function is invoked.
 If in the channel is not specified an `onSuccess` callback function, its assets pass automatically from `“on”` to `“succeeded”`.